English Department

 * Students will participate in the Keystone Literature Test while in this course.

 This course is designed to provide instruction and practice in critical thinking through the study of literary genres: novels, plays, short stories, and poems.
 Independent reading and writing skills are required for this course.
-Along with writing assignments related to the reading, students will continue to develop research and speaking skills.
-Instructional preparation for the SAT’s will further develop the standard usage, grammar and mechanical skills presented in 9th grade.
+Along with writing assignments related to reading, students will continue to develop research and speaking skills.
+Instructional preparation for the SATs will further develop the standard usage, grammar and mechanical skills presented in 9th grade.
 Students will explore possible career paths and educational institutions through the use of research and on-line databases, such as Naviance.
 Summer reading will be encouraged.

 Survey of Literature (Honors) [K01053H]